 In the U.S. do NOT sell puppies.

-Our investigators went undercover at eight Petland stores (Frisco, TX; Tyler, TX; Sarasota, FL; Novi, MI; Kennesaw, GA; Las Vegas, NV; Fairfax, VA; and Florence, KY) between fall of 2018 and November 2019.
+Our investigators went undercover at randomly selected Petland stores (Frisco, TX; Tyler, TX; Sarasota, FL; Novi, MI; Kennesaw, GA; Las Vegas, NV; Fairfax, VA; Florence, KY; and Wichita, KS) between fall of 2018 and July 2022.

-- Very sick, suffering puppies at all eight stores, including animals with seizures, respiratory infections, diarrhea, vomiting and dogs too sick to eat.
+- Very sick, suffering puppies, including animals with seizures, respiratory infections, diarrhea, vomiting and dogs too sick to eat.

 - Dead animals (mostly puppies and/or bunnies) were found in freezers at all five stores where investigators were able to inspect freezers, indicating Petland sometimes lets sick and injured animals die in its stores rather than seeking veterinary care.